-• the children's photos of themselves doing an activity they can do well (optional), a ball
+the children's photos of themselves doing an activity they can do well (optional), a ball

 Ask the children to bring a photo of themselves doing something they can do well.
-Have them talk about it in front of their classmates.
+Have them talk about it in front of their friends.
 Encourage them to use the words in English they know.

-Do the Hello Bebop routine.
+Do the Hello Bebop and Friends routine.
 Show the flashcard of the action climb.
 Say climb as you pretend to climb.
 Ask the children to repeat after you.
 Do the same with the other words.
-Invite a child to come to the front and draw the shape you say around the picture you say (for example, Draw a triangle around hop) to review shapes as well.
+Invite a child to come to the front of the classroom and draw the shape you say around the picture you say (for example, Draw a triangle around hop) to review shapes as well.

-Listen, point, and say.
+1 Listen, point, and say.

-- Play the CD and point to the actions. - Play it again and ask the children to point to the correct actions. - Play the track one more time and ask them to name the actions.
+- Track 16 - Draw the children's attention to the pictures.
+Ask them to tell you what they can see. - Play the audio and point to the actions. - Play it again and ask the children to point to the corresponding actions. - Play the audio one more time and ask them to name the actions.

-Audioscript: climb, hop, swim, ride, skate, dance
+Audioscript: climb, hop, swim, ride, skate, dance/

-Listen and circle the correct picture.
+2 Listen and circle the correct picture.

-Play the CD again and stop it after the first dialog.
+- Play the audio.
+Ask the children to point to the correct pictures of Lucy, Paul, and Oliver as they are mentioned. - Play the audio again and stop after the first dialog.
 Ask the children to circle the correct picture.
 Continue until you finish.

 Audioscript: Adult: Lucy, what can you do?
 Lucy: I can climb.
 Adult: Paul, what can you do?
 Paul: I can ride.
-Adult: John, what can you do?
-John: I can dance.
+Adult: Oliver, what can you do?
+Oliver: I can dance.

-Listen and say with a friend.
+3 Listen and say with a friend.

-- Play the CD again.
-Point to the speakers as they talk. - Play the CD again and stop it after the question Lucy, what can you do?
+- Play the audio again.
+Point to the speakers as they talk. - Play the audio again and stop after the question Lucy, what can you do?
 Ask the children to repeat all together.
-Continue playing the CD and stop it after you hear the sentence I can climb.
+Continue playing and stop after you hear the sentence I can climb.
 Ask the children to repeat all together.
 Continue until you finish. - Toss a ball to a child and ask (Lucy), what can you do?
 Have her answer I can (swim).
 Then ask her to toss the ball to another friend as she asks the same question to continue with the game.